mhb1717/efflux/README.md

 ---

 ### **Step 5: Create a Multi-scale Windows mCNN Input**
-Use a sliding window approach to create multi-scale input data for the mCNN model.
+Use a sliding window approach to create multi-scale input data for the mCNN model  run  train.ipynb.

-**Example script:**